biancamika/digital-garden/content/notes/3. Permanent Notes/The object of true education is to make people.md

 ---
-title: The object of true education is to make people
+title: "The object of true education is to make people"
 ---
 ## Reference
 - **Source:** [[Design Justice - Book]]